X01XX/forth-memory-management/README.md

 Allocation and deallocation is fairly fast because it involves only popping or pushing the stack.

-Within the limit of the stack-array capacity, an infinite number of allocations and deallocations are possible.
+The number (capacity), and size, of the items is configurable at instance creation.

-The number, and size, of the items is configurable at instance creation.
+Within the limit of the maximum number (capacity) of items allocated at the same time, an infinite number of allocations and deallocations are possible.

 The files can be brought into gforth with the command: include example.fs